Ruthless Vapor is a Southern California e-juice manufacturing company that has transformed the vaping industry since 2011.

 Taste fatigue aka Palate fatigue or Flavor fatigue is when the flavor of your e-juice becomes diminished after constant exposure.
 It is the same concept when smokers can’t smell the smoke on their clothes because they have gotten used to it.

-As we discussed above, your brain is like a computer, and when you taste the food, your sensory receptors send signals to your brain so you can register the flavor.
+Your brain is like a computer, and when you taste the food, your sensory receptors send signals to your brain so you can register the flavor.

 However, after constant stimulation of the same taste or smell, your brain adapts to this stimulus which will decrease the intensity of the smell or taste over time.